julesvcode/frameplugins/src/pages/tools/ghost.md

 ## Main features

-- Turn your blog into a newslettter and vice-versa
+- Turn your blog into a newslettter and vice-versa.
 - A great writing experience within the app.
 - A gallerry of beautiful Ghost themes and integrations.